Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 * The full version of the *Portfolio Demo*, needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java)).
 As a prerequisite, the full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instructions in [Install the Portfolio Demo](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
 * Download this project.
-* Get the `lightstreamer.js` file from the `DOCS-SDKs/sdk_client_web_unified/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/PortfolioDemo/js` folder of the project.
-Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html).
+* Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and put it in the `src/PortfolioDemo/js` folder of the project.
+  Alternatively, you can generate a customized lightstreamer.js library containing only the classes you actually use;
+  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/PortfolioDemo/js` folder of the project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former, please note that in the `<LS_HOME>/pages/demos/` folder, there may already be a `PortfolioDemo` folder.
 If this is not your case, please follow these steps:
     * create the folder `<LS_HOME>/pages/PortfolioDemo`, and copy here the contents of the `src/PortfolioDemo` folder.